molecules/sarray_script/README.md

 # LICENSE

-sbatch_script by the author is licensed under the Artistic License 2.0.
+`sbatch_script` by the author is licensed under the Artistic License 2.0.
 See a copy of this license at http://www.perlfoundation.org/artistic_license_2_0.

 # CHANGES

+0.0.25: Added Disclaimer and slight formatting improvements to README
 0.0.24: Improved documentation
 0.0.23: Long option names use dash instead of underscore (like Linux utilities).
 Also added more documentation and examples in README.
 0.0.22: The executable in /bin is now just Python (for this branch)